Book today and get 5% discount off the tour price. Find out more

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.

 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

 Before and after the pre-safari meeting at the lodge you have time to explore and jump into adventure activities.
-The following day is also free for you to do as you please - explore the historic town of Victoria Falls and take on exciting outdoor activities, resting at the lodge in between excursions.
+The following morning is also free for you to do as you please - explore the historic town of Victoria Falls and take on exciting outdoor activities.

 Visiting the mighty Vic Falls waterfall is an unforgettable experience, an absolute must.
 This is the largest waterfall in the world - a thundering mass of water plummeting 108 metres into the Batoka Gorge.
 Standing before Victoria Falls you will see why it is known as Mosi-oa-Tunya, which means 'The Smoke that Thunders'.

 There are numerous adventure activities to choose from, including hair-raising options such as bungee jumping off the Victoria Falls Bridge, white water rafting down the Zambezi River and flying over Victoria Falls in a helicopter, micro-light or fixed-wing plane.
 Other options include visiting the local market and historical attractions, taking a tram ride and canoeing on the river.

 On day two we cross into Botswana, heading to Kasane and our lodge along the Chobe River.

 In the afternoon we take a sunset boat cruise on the Chobe River - an ideal way to spot wildlife and birds up close.
 Moving slowly along the river also gives us time to admire the scenery and catch a spectacular sunset.